james-agbonz/inbound_message_triage/README.md

 ## Key decisions and why

 **Guardrails that fail safe.**
 There are two validation layers.
 The first catches bad input before touching the AI.
 The second checks that the AI's response has the right shape and valid values.
-If either check fails, the pipeline doesn't crash or skip the message — it flags it for a human and logs it as `ai_fallback`.
+If either check fails, the pipeline doesn't crash or skip the message, it flags it for a human and logs it as `ai_fallback`.
 The reasoning: a message we couldn't understand is exactly the kind that shouldn't be quietly dropped.

 **Structure enforced at the API level.**
 The Gemini call uses `responseMimeType: application/json` with a strict `responseSchema` that locks down the allowed values for each field.
-The model physically can't return the wrong shape — it's not just prompt instructions we're hoping it follows.
+The model physically can't return the wrong shape, it's not just prompt instructions we're hoping it follows.

 **The human flag is two-sided.**
-The AI is told specifically when to flag (`needs_human: true`) — refunds, complaints, anger, chargeback threats — and specifically when not to — pricing questions, scheduling, general info.
+The AI is told specifically when to flag (`needs_human: true`) — refunds, complaints, anger, chargeback threats, and specifically when not to — pricing questions, scheduling, general info.
 Without the second half, the model tends to over-flag and the human queue loses meaning.

 **Everything gets logged.**
-Rejected payloads, duplicates, AI fallbacks — all get a row in the table with a `status` and an `error_note`.
+Rejected payloads, duplicates, AI fallbacks all get a row in the table with a `status` and an `error_note`.
 This makes the pipeline auditable: you can always see what came in, what happened to it, and why.

 **Idempotency built in.**
 Each message gets a fingerprint (a hash of sender + channel + message).
 If the same message arrives twice, the second one is caught before the AI call and returns the original result instead of creating a duplicate row.